Hometown: Point Pleasant, New Jersey Member: 2016

 The soundtrack to Star Trek Into Darkness.

-My dad was my very first music teacher and later high school band director.
+Rice University, Manhattan School of Music.
 I started college at the Manhattan School of Music with Metropolitan Opera horn player Michelle Baker.
 After two years I moved to Houston and earned my undergraduate and masters degrees at Rice University studying with William VerMeulen.
 I’ve also worked closely with Jeff Nelsen, Dale Clevenger and Julie Landsman.